PKU-DAIR/DBTune/README.md

 # DBTune: Customized and Efficient Database Tuning System

 **DBTune** is a customized and efficient database tuning system that can automatically find good configuration knobs for a database system.
-It support multiple tuning applications, including performance tuning, resource-oriented tuning or multiple-objective tuning defined by the users.
-DBTune is equipped with the start-of-the-art algorithms for tuning a database.
-It allows users to easily tune the database knobs without the pain of manually replaying the workloads and collecting the performance metrics of a database.
+It supports multiple tuning scenarios, including performance tuning, resource-oriented tuning or multiple-objective tuning defined by the users.
+DBTune is equipped with state-of-the-art techniques for tuning a database.
 DBTune is designed and developed by the database team from the <a href="https://cuibinpku.github.io/index.html" target="_blank" rel="nofollow">DAIR Lab</a> at Peking University.

 ## Why DBTune?
 - **Optimized for database tuning:** DBTune has customized functions and user-friendly interfaces for tuning the DBMSs.
-Users can conduct performance tuning, resource tuning or multiple-objective tuning via simply setting their tuning objectives.
+Users can conduct performance tuning, resource tuning or multiple-objective tuning by simply setting their tuning objectives.

-- **Comprehensive technique supports and automatic selection:** DBTune is equipped with the state-of-the-art tuning techniques.
+- **Comprehensive technique supports and automatic selection:** DBTune is equipped with state-of-the-art tuning techniques.
 It automatically chooses the proper algorithms for a specific tuning task to separate algorithm selection complexity  away from the user.

 - **Performance boosted by transfer learning:** DBTune extracts knowledge from historical tuning tasks to speed up the current tuning.
-The more users utilize DBTune, the faster the tuning would be.
+The more users utilize DBTune, the faster the tuning will be.

 ### Overview of Supported Techniques
 DBTune e supports the whole pipeline of configuration tuning, including knob selection, configuration tuning and knowledge transfer.